 The Cleveland Regional Oral History Collection consists of over one thousand interviews of varying provenance.
 Interviews are typically organized into dedicated collections.
 Below is an overview of some of the different types of collections.
 Please note that collection types are broadly defined.
 Some collections may be difficult to classify or may fall into more than one type.

 Some collections explore specific neighborhoods such as Cedar Central, University Circle, Midtown, Detroit Shoreway, and Fairfax/Glenville, or even entire suburbs like Cleveland Heights and Shaker Heights.
-This is not a comprehensive list of geogaphic collections.
-Browse all Collections →
+This is not a comprehensive list of geographic collections.

 Funded Project Collections